Fostonger/graph-rag/docs/ARCHITECTURE.md

   3. Replays commits that exist only on the feature branch (starting at the merge-base) and adds a synthetic `worktree:<branch>` commit for unstaged/untracked `.swift` files.
 - Only one feature branch is tracked at a time—switching branches drops the previous DB, keeping the client cache reversible.

+### Build-system aware module metadata

+- A `DependenciesWorker` scans every `Project.swift` manifest (currently Tuist/Geko
+  compatible) to discover targets, their product types, and source roots.
+- Each parsed entity is annotated with both the resolved module name and a `target_type` (`app` vs `test`) derived from the target's product.
+- This metadata is persisted in `entity_versions.properties` so downstream queries can filter out unit-test-only code paths.

+### Graph traversal defaults

+- The `graph` block in `config.yaml` controls which build system integration to use and sets the default `max_hops` used by the MCP server when expanding reference edges.
+- `get_graph` enforces the hop limit for sibling-subgraph traversals, greatly reducing large call graphs on huge repositories.
+- Clients can supply `targetType` (`app`, `test`, or `all`) to remove unwanted code paths, and the response includes the filter + hop settings that were applied.

 ### Future GraphRAG expansion

 The SQLite schema intentionally leaves room for: